lsst-dm/cm-cookiecutters/M49_FL_CI/README.md

 - `1`: The workflow is not successful or there are any failures.
 - `9`: The workflow is nominal and still running.

-This filter can be used in a loop to watch the Workflow status:
+This filter can be used in a loop to watch the Workflow status, a pattern used in the scripts.

 ```
 while true